Skip to content

 • "Spatial view longitude vs latitude" displays the data points on the spatial map

-Open Graph with Extracted Coordinates in Edge
+Open Graph with Extracted Coordinates in conode

 As the coordinate feature nodes are all we need at this stage, we ensure they're stored in our "Home" view and close these two views for now.